 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 This systemic reaction, also known as the Herxheimer's reaction, was classically described in the treatment of syphilis.
 It is believed to be caused by the release of endotoxin-like substances when large numbers of Treponema pallidum are killed by antibiotics.
-It has been documented in tick-borne diseases like Lyme disease and relapsing fever where the infecting organism is also a spirochete.
+It has been documented in tick-borne diseases like Lyme disease, leptospirosis and relapsing fever, all of which are spirochaetal organisms.
 One study suggested that it was more common in Lyme disease patients treated with cefuroxime.
 The mechanism may not be straightforward as it is not a feature of neonatal syphilis or non-venereal syphilis in childhood.
-The reaction can be expected in 50% of primary syphilis, 90% of secondary syphilis, and in 25% of early latent infection, but is very rare in late syphilis.
+The reaction can be expected in 50-75% of primary or secondary syphilis, and in 16% of early latent infection but is very rare in late syphilis.
 It has been suggested that it is more severe in patients with HIV.

 - The reaction starts between 1 and 12 hours after the first injection of antibiotics and lasts for a few hours or up to a day.

 - It is not seen with subsequent treatment.

 - There is malaise, slight-to-moderate pyrexia, a flush due to vasodilation, tachycardia and leukocytosis.

 - Any existing skin lesions become more prominent.

 - Hyperventilation and tachycardia are accompanied by hypertension and then by a drop in blood pressure due to vasodilation and declining peripheral resistance.